hrishikesh-mahajan/SRProject/README.md

 - Check for plagiarism (optionally) and AI detection using NLP and Transformers.
 - Generate an overall report and provide feedback to the student.
 - Compile all the reports in a single spreadsheet file for the faculty to review.

+## Outcomes

+- The bot will be able to assess the student's submission and provide feedback to the student.
+- The bot will be able to provide a grade for the assignment.
+- Faculties can easily assess the student's submission.